 Be realistic about what you can accomplish given the time you want to dedicate to your business this month (because it is a choice - you don't have to do anything).

 For some, December is an intense double-down work month trying to finish out the year strong.
-For others, December is a month to scale back on their businesses to create space for spending time with family, friends, and enjoying holiday festivities.
+For others, December is a month to scale back on their business to create space for spending time with family, friends, and enjoying holiday festivities.

 Be sure to factor in how you want to spend your time when deciding what projects and marketing campaigns to commit to.

 LEAN TIP: Focus on finishing what is already in progress before deciding to start something new.
 If you have a lot in progress, assess which will have the biggest impact and start there.
 Make the tough choice now what to focus on and what to cut or place on hold and resist the urge to try to finish everything and risk not finishing anything.

 Pro Tip: You can accelerate your results by doubling down when other people check out.
 There are 2 times per year when a lot of business owners slow down in their business - summer and end of the year holidays.
 That presents an incredible opportunity for those who continue to launch and create with intention.

 What To Do When You've Already Realized Your Vision and Goals for The Year